The General Data Protection Regulation and You

 - IP address

-Company information (e.g. the name of an organization, email address, postal address, etc.) is not considered personal data.
+Keep in mind that company information (e.g. the name of an organization, email address, postal address, etc.) is not considered personal data.
 On top of ‘standard’ personal data, there is an additional category: ‘privacy-sensitive’ personal data.
 Should you handle data within your organization that is categorized as such, there are additional requirements.
-Privacy Sensitive Personal Data can include:

 - Social Security Numbers